About the School

 Why this matters now

-Many people feel that something is missing, not because they lack intelligence, but because traditional education did not prepare them for a world where machines think faster and environments change continuously.
+Many people feel that something is missing because traditional education did not prepare them for a world where machines think faster and environments change continuously.

 Founder perspective

 My background is in philosophy, but the School is not “philosophy class.”
-Philosophy is useful here for one reason: it forces first principles.
-The mission is simple: give people thinking tools that convert into agency— in work, in education, and in life.
+Philosophy is useful here because it forces first-principles thinking.
+The mission is to give you thinking tools that convert into agency, in work, in education, and in life.

 — Eldar Sarajlic